Read the BLOG Elevated Simplicity JOURNAL Curated Home SHOP

 Making frosting with a mixer in a glass bowl.

 Giving your ingredients time to come to room temperature when baking makes more of a difference that you probably ever realized.
-While your cookies and cakes may turn out perfectly fine using them straight from the fridge, isn’t it worth the 15 extra minutes that it takes to make them great?
+While your cookies and cakes may turn out fine using goods straight from the fridge, isn’t it worth the 15 extra minutes that it takes to make them great?

 CONTINUE READING THESE POSTS IF YOU'RE INTERESTED IN OUR BAKING 101 SERIES: A collection of posts helping you understand the how and why behind baking while improving your skills.